Marula Oil Benefits in Cosmetics

 A Marula seed usually contains 2-4 edible kernels, with approximately 28%-31% of its composition being protein and the rest being minerals including phosphorus, magnesium, zinc, iron and copper.
 The seeds are tasty and sometimes eaten raw or roasted and served with wild spinach and other foods.
 Marula oil has a light yellow color and nutty smell and is similar in composition to olive oil.
 Its natural antioxidants allow the oil to have an extended shelf life of approximately 2 years making it superior to both sunflower and maize oil.
 It also has great oxidative stability making it highly desirable for meat preservation.

 Marula oil contains large proportions of monounsaturated fatty acids (70%-78%) essential for the maintenance of healthy-looking skin; as a result, it is revered for its use as a cosmetic application.
 In addition, Marula oil contains Vitamin E and flavonoids with antioxidant benefits such as the ability to stabilize free radicals.
 It absorbs readily while it sooths, smoothens and moisturizes the skin.
-The rich Vitamin C composition combined with high protein levels are effective in fighting collagen degradation.

 Always Confident.
 Always Beautiful.